With a manual capture request, you can update the initially authorized amount, or split a payment. Manual capture is required when you want to:

 The capture functionality failed for this payment method.
 Contact our Support Team. |

-The balance on the payment is the amount that remains from the original authorisation.
-For example, if a transaction is authorised for EUR 10 but not captured, the balance on the payment is EUR 10.
-If the full amount is cancelled, or if the authorisation expired, the remaining balance on the payment is EUR 0.
-If a transaction is authorised for EUR 50, and then partially captured for EUR 30, the remaining balance on the payment is EUR 20.
+The balance on the payment is the amount that remains from the original authorization.
+For example, if a transaction is authorized for EUR 10 but not captured, the balance on the payment is EUR 10.
+If the full amount is cancelled, or if the authorization expired, the remaining balance on the payment is EUR 0.
+If a transaction is authorized for EUR 50, and then partially captured for EUR 30, the remaining balance on the payment is EUR 20.

 CAPTURE_FAILED webhook